Inspirational Quotations

 Winston Churchill

-Never, never, never quit.
+Never, never, never give in.

 Winston Churchill